Reconfiguring (non-spanning) arborescences: Always Reconfigurable Cases

 Let $e = (u,v)$ be an arc in $T'$ such that $e$ is not included in $T$ but all other arcs in the path $P$ from $r$ to the tail of $e$ in $T'$ are included in $T$.
 Such an arc exists since $T \ne T'$ and they share the root $r$.
 Note that all arcs in $P$ are fixed.

-Assume for now that there is an unfixed arc $f$ in $T$ such that $T'' \coloneqq T + e - f$ is a directed tree in $G$.
-Note that $T''$ is still rooted at $r$ since $e$ is an arc of a directed tree rooted at $r$.
+Assume for now that there is an unfixed arc $f$ in $T$ such that $T'' \coloneqq T + e - f$ is an arborescence in $G$.
+Note that $T''$ is still rooted at $r$ since $e$ is an arc of an arborescence rooted at $r$.
 Observe that arc $e$ is fixed in $T''$ as both $T''$ and $T'$ contain the path $P$ and that the fixed arcs of $T$ remain fixed in $T''$ since we only removed the unfixed arc $f$.
 Thus $T''$ has fewer than $h$ unfixed arcs.
-By the induction hypothesis, there is a reconfiguration sequence from $T''$ to $T'$ of length at most $h - 1$, and thus $T'$ is reconfigurable from $T$ as $|T \setminus T''| = |T'' \setminus T| = 1$.
+By the induction hypothesis, there is a reconfiguration sequence from $T''$ to $T'$ of length at most $h - 1$, and thus $T'$ is reconfigurable from $T$ as $|A(T) \setminus A(T'')| = |A(T'') \setminus A(T)| = 1$.
 Therefore, it suffices to find such an arc $f$.

 If the head $v$ of $e$ is included in $T$, then we set $f$ to the arc directed to $v$ in $T$.
-Then $f$ is unfixed since $T'$ cannot contain it and $T + e - f$ is a directed tree obtained from $T$ by changing the parent of $v$ to $u$.
+Then $f$ is unfixed since $T'$ cannot contain it and $T + e - f$ is an arborescence obtained from $T$ by changing the parent of $v$ to $u$.
 Otherwise, $v$ is not included in $T$, then we set $f$ to an unfixed leaf arc of $T$, which exists since $h \ge 1$.
-Since $T + e$ is a directed tree and $f$ is a leaf arc of $T + e$ as well, $T + e - f$ is a directed tree. \end{proof}
+Since $T + e$ is an arborescence and $f$ is a leaf arc of $T + e$ as well, $T + e - f$ is an arborescence. \end{proof}